Netflix users issue Pieces of Her warning due to ‘annoying’ character

-Pieces of Her: Netflix users agreed on same point regarding ‘annoying’ character
+Pieces of Her: Netflix users are agreed on same point regarding ‘annoying’ character

 ‘She’s the most annoying character I’ve seen in years,’ one viewer complained